andy-goryachev/FxDock/README.md

 ## Using the Library

+- Register your provider for GlobalSettings.
+- Set generator which will be used to create custom FxDockWindows and FxDockPanes.
+- Load the layout.
+Check the number of opened windows, and if it is 0, create the first window.

-Please refer to [**DockDemo**](https://github.com/andy-goryachev/FxDock/blob/master/src/goryachev/demo/dock/DockDemo.java) class for an example of how to integrate this library into your project.
+Please refer to [**DockDemoApp.java**](https://github.com/andy-goryachev/FxDock/blob/master/src/demo/dock/DockDemoApp.java) for an example of how to integrate this library into your project.